- Putty knife

 Reinstall all the cables, hoses, ignition components and electrical connectors and fire it up.

 DIY Success Story

 When my dad and I were changing the spark plugs on my Saturn, we noticed oil leaking around them.
 My dad said it was from a leaky valve cover gasket.
-We bought a new gasket for $20 and had it installed in about 20 minutes—it was really easy.
+A valve cover gasket cost $20 and we had it installed in about 20 minutes—it was really easy.
 But a few weeks later it was leaking again.
 We didn’t know we had to smear silicone sealant over the timing cover joint.
-We redid the whole job, including the goop step this time, and it’s been leak-free ever since.
-Best part is, I figure I saved about $100!
+We redid the whole job, including the goop step this time, and it’s been leak free ever since.
+The best part is, I figure I saved about $100 on valve cover gasket replacement cost!
 Morgan Larson

 Check out these 100 Super-Simple Car Repairs You Don’t Need to Go to the Shop For.